Should I Buy or Rent a House?

 Click the image above for access to the USA Facts county by county interactive of rent increases

-Deciding on a buying or renting a house is one of the biggest decisions anyone makes in their life.
-It is typical for newly married couples to go ahead and purchase their first home.
+Buying or renting a house is one of the biggest decisions anyone makes in life.
+It is typical for newly married couples to purchase their first home.
 Purchasing a home is a great way to build financial wealth and set yourself up for the future.
-However, buying a home is a huge financial endeavor and right now, the housing market is very expensive.
+However, buying a home is a huge financial endeavor, and right now, the housing market is very expensive.

-Instead, renting is a great alternative option due to the flexibility.
+Renting is a great alternative option due to its flexibility.
 If you move around a lot for a job, renting could be the way to go.
-Often renters feel their money is going to waste and could be going towards equity in a house.
+Often, renters feel their money is going to waste and could be going towards equity in a house.
 That is not necessarily true, and it sometimes can be the better decision.

-So, which is the best option for you?
-There are benefits and drawbacks to both buying and renting.
+Which is the best option for you?
+Both buying and renting have benefits and drawbacks.
 In this article, we will discuss some key factors to consider and hopefully provide some clarity.

 Buying or Renting: Timing

-Before deciding on whether to buy or rent, consider your life currently.
+Before deciding on whether to buy or rent, consider your current life.
 Do you see yourself living in the same location for a long time?
 Are you planning or currently have kids?
 Do you have a stable job in that location?

-Stability in life is key before buying a home because of how big a commitment it is.
-Mortgages last 20 to 30 years and selling a home after a few years can be very risky.
+Stability in life is key before buying a home because it is such a big commitment.
+Most mortgages last 15 to 30 years, and selling a home after a few years can be risky.

-For young couples, there is a lot of pressure from society to immediately buy a home.
-There is no problem with renting for a few years and moving somewhere else until you find the right spot.
+Society pressures young couples to buy a home immediately.
+However, renting for a few years and moving somewhere else until you find the right spot is no problem.

-If you are moving for a job, renting is okay, if you are unsure the new location is where you want to be.
+Renting is okay if you are moving for a job or if you are unsure if the new location is where you want to be.

 Another factor is the housing market.
-Currently, in 2022, the housing market is hot, and homes are overpriced.
+In 2023, the market was hot, and homes were overpriced.
+This problem persisted in early 2024.

 There is a shortage of homes for sale, and we are in a buyer’s market due to the historically low rates (although they are now on the rise).

-You do not want to burden yourself financially by paying for a home that is out of your price range.
+You want to avoid burdening yourself financially by paying for a home outside your price range.

 Everyone has a list of what they want in a home.
 Do not settle for a home that does not fit your needs just to own a house.
 Renting allows you to get everything on that list and save money initially.

-Renting until the housing market is affordable is a very popular choice.
-It also gives you more time to save up for a down payment and closing costs, as well as improve your credit score.
+Renting until the housing market is affordable can be a wise choice.
+It also gives you more time to save up for a down payment and closing costs and improve your credit score.

-If you want to buy a home, you should feel like you are going to be there for a while.
-Do not feel rushed to buy a home, make sure your priorities are in line first and the timing is right.
+If you want to buy a home, you should be there for a while.
+Take your time buying a home.
+First, make sure your priorities are in line, and then the timing is right.

 Buying or Renting: Financial Costs